molily/molily.de/_posts/2020-11-21-testing-angular.md

 If we test against the real Flickr API, we cannot be specific in our expectations due to changing search results.
 We can only test the search results and the full photo superficially.
 We do not know the URL or title of the clicked photo.
 We do know that “flower” needs to be in the title or tags.

+<aside class="margin-note">Real vs. fake API</aside>

 This has pros and cons.
-Testing against the live Flickr API makes the test realistic, but less reliable.
+Testing against the real Flickr API makes the test realistic, but less reliable.
 If the Flickr API has a short hiccup, the test fails although there is no bug in our code.

 Running the test against a fake API allows us to inspect the application deeply.
 Did the application render the photos the API returned?
 Are the photo details shown correctly?

 Keep in mind that unit, integration and end-to-end tests complement each other.
 The Flickr search is also tested extensively using unit and integration tests.
 Each type of test should do what it does best.
 The unit tests already put the different photo Components through their paces.
 The end-to-end test does not need to achieve that level of detail.

 With Cypress, both type of tests are possible.
-For a start, we will test against the real Flickr API and we will look into faking the API later.
+For a start, we will test against the real Flickr API.
+Then, we will fake the API.

 #### Testing the search form